 The Ducks offense ranks second in the nation with 672.0 yards per game, while the Bears defense ranks 121st in the nation by giving up 556.3 yards per game.
 Oregon averages 61.3 points per game, while Cal gives up 42.0 points per game.
 This game shouldn’t be close.

 In case you missed them, click here for last week’s picks.

 Tags: 2013 Football Predictions Arizona State Sun Devils Arizona Wildcats B.J.
-Denker California Golden Bears Cody Kessler Colorado Buffaloes Featured Follow Index Oregon Ducks Oregon State Beavers Popular Sean Mannion Stanford Cardinal Tre Madden UCLA Bruins USC Trojans Utah Utes Washington Huskies
+Denker California Golden Bears Cody Kessler Colorado Buffaloes Follow Index Oregon Ducks Oregon State Beavers Sean Mannion Stanford Cardinal Tre Madden UCLA Bruins USC Trojans Utah Utes Washington Huskies